Why you need to move from tactical to strategic automation

 - ~50% of work activities globally are automatable today (McKinsey)

-- 69%+ of organizations select process automation as a key driver for digital transformation (Wall Street Research)
+- 69%+ of organizations select business process automation as a key driver for digital transformation (Wall Street Research)

 - ~60% of all jobs have 30% of tasks that can be automated (McKinsey)